Quantum GraviElectro Dynamics: Renormalisation of the

 Owing to these results, we can obtain a derivative of these functions as

-The fictitious photon mass will be eliminated from scattering amplitudes by adding real-photon radiation diagrams.
-The QED renormalisation constants of the electron field and mass are obtained using the above functions, such that
+Adding real-photon radiation diagrams will eliminate the fictitious photon mass from scattering amplitudes.
+Owing to the above results, we obtain the QED renormalisation constants of the electron field and mass as